KhronosGroup/UnityGLTF/README.md

 ### [Unity Package](https://github.com/KhronosGroup/UnityGLTF/tree/master/)

 - **Unity Version**
-  Be sure that the Unity release you have installed on your local machine is *at least* the version configured for the project (using a newer version is supported).
-You can download the free version [here](https://unity3d.com/get-unity/download/archive).
-You can run this project simply by opening the directory as a project on Unity.
+  Be sure that the Unity release you have installed on your local machine is *at least* 2021.3.
 - **Project Components**
   The Unity project offers two main functionalities: importing and exporting GLTF assets.
 These functionalities are primarily implemented in `GLTFSceneImporter` and `GLTFSceneExporter`.